Matematikoi/query-generator/docs/endpoints/extensions_with_ollama.md

-We also output some additional files for debugging, including the `logs.parquet` which includes all the dialog with the LLM that occured during the query generation process.
+We also output some additional files for debugging, including the `logs.parquet` which includes all the dialog with the LLM that occurred during the query generation process.
+There is an `error` columns in this `logs.parquet` destined to show the last error found when trying to run the query; a `None` object will most likely mean that the parser didn't found a SQL query in the LLM output.
+This is common in small LLM that don't understand they need to surround the text with triple quotes.
 A summarized version for the queries that were valid is included in `llm_extension.parquet`.
 A log of the union queries is also generated if the endpoint is used under the `union_description.parquet`.